-A high level of parent child interaction will be of significant impact on the child’s development during his early childhood.
+A high level of parent-child interaction will be of significant impact on the child’s development during his early childhood.
 This can range from simple activities like playing peek-a-boo or just allowing the child to grab on to the toy that the parent is holding on to.
-And as the child grows older, this interaction should also evolve to ensure that they are age appropriate and continue to stimulate the development and enhancement of the neurological connections in the child’s brain.
-For example, to stimulate the growth of his memory capacity, a parent can talk more about past experiences of the child.
-A child can also build up on his strength if a parent gives him ample opportunities to practice crawling and walking.
+And as the child grows older, this interaction should also evolve to ensure that they are age-appropriate and continue to stimulate the development and enhancement of the neurological connections in the child’s brain.
+For example, to stimulate the growth of his memory capacity, a parent can talk more about the past experiences of the child.
+A child can also build upon his strength if a parent gives him ample opportunities to practice crawling and walking.

-During the early childhood, it is also critical that parents avoid negative stimuli for the child.
+During early childhood, it is also critical that parents avoid negative stimuli for the child.
 Exposure to negative experiences like abuse or violence will affect the neurological connections of his brain and his future development.
-As such, parents who are unable to provide constant attention to the child should be careful when they pick their child’s care givers.
+As such, parents who are unable to provide constant attention to the child should be careful when they pick their child’s caregivers.

 To use just one example, two girls, Amala and Kamala, were raised by a she-wolf in India.
 They were described to be ‘wolfish’ in both appearance and behavior.
 They walk on all fours and were actually fond of raw meat.
 In fact, like wolves, their tongues are permanently hung out of their lips and they even consumed their food and liquids in a crouched position.
 Furthermore, they had a very acute hearing and were also able to smell meat from a great distance.